willow-ahrens/Finch.jl/docs/src/fibers.md

 ## Types and Storage of Level

-All levels have an `indextype` and a `postype`, typically denoted as `Ti` and `Tp` in the constructors, but accessible by two
+All levels have a `postype`, typically denoted as `Tp` in the constructors, used for internal pointer types but accessible by the
-functions:
+function:

 ```@docs
-indextype
 postype
 ```